Incentives for Collective Innovation: Model and welfare benchmark

-This means that increments of arbitrarily small (but strictly positive) size are possible.
-The production and the size of increments are independent across agents, time, and from each other.
-By rescaling the rate $\lambda$ of arrival of increments by $1/r$, we may assume without loss of generality that $r = 1$.
-The arrival of increments, their size, as well as the identity of the agents inducing them, are public.
-Agents' effort is private, and agents are constrained to play pure strategies. \footnote{The restriction to pure strategies is without loss of generality if the cost of effort is linear.
-That is, if there is a map $\hat c : \mathbb R_+ \rightarrow \mathbb R_+$ such that $c(a,x) := a\hat c(x)$ for all $a \in [0,1]$ and $x \ge 0$.
-See \Cref{remark:pure} in \Cref{formal_baseline} for details.}
+The stock $x_t$ takes some initial value $x_0$ and evolves as follows: Agent $i$ produces increments in $x_t$ at rate $\lambda a_t^i$, where $\lambda > 0$.
+Increments have random size $z \ge 0$, drawn from a continuous CDF $F$ with finite mean $\mu$ and convex support which includes $0$. \footnote{ To ease exposition, figures are drawn using an $F$ with binary support.
+The figures illustrate the effort schedules ($\alpha_e$ and $\alpha_d$) and the continuation-payoff functions ($v_e$ and $v_d$) in the equilibria of \Cref{theorem:equilibrium,theorem:disposal:equilibrium}.
+The proofs of the existence of these equilibria and of the uniqueness of $\alpha_e$, $\alpha_d$, $v_e$ and $v_d$ are valid for arbitrary distributions $F$ with finite means. } The arrival of increments, their size, and the identity of the agents inducing them, are public.
+Suppose without loss that $r = 1$. \footnote{This is equivalent to multiplying $\lambda$ by $1/r$. }

-Assume that $u(a,x)$ is twice continuously differentiable, and increasing and concave in $x$. \footnote{ Notions such as `increasing' and `concave' are always meant in the weak sense. } That is, keeping the effort fixed, the payoff increases as the stock grows, but at a decreasing rate.
-Note that
+Assume that $b$ and $c$ are twice continuously differentiable with locally-bounded derivatives, that $b$ is unbounded, and that $c(a,x)$ is increasing and convex in $a$.
+Suppose also that $b(x)-c(a,x)$ is increasing and concave in $x$. \footnote{Terms such as `increasing' and `concave' are meant in the weak sense.} That is, keeping effort fixed, the payoff flow increases as the stock grows, but at a decreasing rate.
+Assume further that $c_{12}(a,x) > 0$ and that $c_{11}(a,x)$ is increasing in $x$, where subscripts denote partial derivatives.
+That is, the cost of effort becomes strictly steeper and weakly `more convex' as the stock grows.
+Suppose that $b'(0) > 0$ and $c_1(0,0) = 0$, so that exerting effort is optimal at the outset.
+Finally, assume that, as $x \rightarrow \infty$, either $b'(x) \rightarrow 0$ or $c_1(0,x) \rightarrow \infty$.
+This ensures that it is socially efficient to exert no effort if the stock is large enough.

-where $b(x) := u(0,x)$ are gross benefits, and $c(a,x) := u(0,x)-u(a,x)$ is the opportunity cost of effort.
-Suppose that $c(a,x)$ is increasing and convex in $a$, and strictly increasing in $a$ if $x > 0$.
-Suppose also that $c_1(a,x)$ and $c_{11}(a,x)$ are increasing in $x$; that is, the cost of effort becomes steeper and more convex as the stock grows. \footnote{ The conditions on $c$ are equivalent to the following conditions on $u$: $u$ is decreasing and concave in $a$, and strictly decreasing in $a$ if $x > 0$; $u_1$ and $u_{11}$ are decreasing in $x$. } Suppose also that

-This means that any fixed amount of positive effort is inefficiently large if the stock is large enough.
-In particular, $\lambda \mu n b'(x)$ approximates the marginal social benefit of effort when the stock $x$ is large, whereas $c_1(a,x)$ is its marginal cost. \footnote{ The (individual) benefit of obtaining one innovation, $\mathbb E_F\left[b\left(x+\tilde z\right)\right]-b(x)$, is approximately $\mu b'(x)$ when $x$ is large.
-This is because $b$ is increasing and concave, hence approximately linear for large $x$. } For some results, we shall further assume that payoffs take the following \emph{linear multiplicative} form: